blitzmaxmods/datetime.mod/README.md

 **NOTE**

-This version is a beta release and although it may be functionally complete it may not have been thorougly tested and coule contain bugs.
+This version is a beta release and although it may be functionally complete it may not have been thorougly tested and could contain bugs.
 Use at your own risk.

 ## Installation